Dendro-X0/opendeploy-cli-docs-site/src/content/opendeploy/overview.md

 # Overview

-OpenDeploy CLI is a Next.js‑first, cross‑provider deployment CLI for Vercel and Netlify.
-It detects your stack, validates and manages env, seeds databases, and deploys with readable logs and CI‑friendly JSON/NDJSON.
-Also supports Astro and SvelteKit; Remix is in beta; Nuxt config generation is included.
+OpenDeploy CLI is a Next.js‑first, cross‑provider deployment assistant for Vercel and Netlify.
+It focuses on reliable, repeatable workflows with great local/CI ergonomics.
+In addition to Next.js, the CLI supports Astro and SvelteKit, with early (beta) support for Remix and Expo.

 ## Status